jacquemi-bbp/arch/README.md

 ## Export Cells features and QuPath annotations
+- Modify the pathes inside ./Layer Classiffier.json to make it corresponding to your environment.
-- Execute a groovy script thanks to the QuPath script command
+- Execute the following groovy script inside the QuPath application or via a script thanks to the QuPath script command: qupath_scripts/full_QuPath_script.groovy

 ## Compute the cells densities as a function of percentage of the S1HL depth processing
 - Read input data from QuPath exported files